gardinermichael/Layered-Google-Maps/README.md

 <h3>Project:</h3>
 Tasked with helping Austin Independent School District parents understand which community groups, vertical teams (i.e. which Middle School an Elementary school feeds into) and trustee zones apply to their children.
-Created two custom Google Maps that incorporated that data into a visual display.
 <p>
  <br>
-Google My Maps was used for its integration with Google Fusion Tables, its user simplicity and its hosting capabilities -- free and longterm.
+Created two custom Google Maps that incorporated that data into a visual display.
+Google My Maps was used for its integration with Google Fusion Tables, its user simplicity and its hosting capabilities, i.e. free and longterm.

 <h3>Applications:</h3>

 * [Google Fusion Tables](https://support.google.com/fusiontables/answer/2571232?hl=en)
   * Similar to Google Spreadsheets but with added capabilities.
 Emphasis on data visualization and manipulation.
 * [Google My Maps](https://www.google.com/maps/d/)
   * Allows you to make custom maps on the Google Maps platform.
 Map users can select which layers they want to view simultaneously.